-I originally came up with the recipe for this rice flour cookies during a food blogger recipe challenge to remake C Mom Cook’s awesome Easy Rice-Flour Snickerdoodles cookies recipe.
+I originally came up with the recipe for these rice flour cookies during a food blogger recipe challenge to remake C Mom Cook’s awesome Easy Rice-Flour Snickerdoodles cookies recipe.

 Shelley baked her rice flour snickerdoodles recipe for a new friend as a thank you.
 But little did she know that she now has made those rice flour cookies as a thank you for me!

 No more wasted money since I can be thrifty and make this rice flour recipe for cookies at home.

 The kids and I thought that her snickerdoodles cookies rice flour recipe was fantastic and just as good as the ones that I find at the store.

 I’m sure you’ll love them, too!

 So what’s a snickerdoodle anyway?

 I bet you don’t know the difference between sugar cookies and snickerdoodles cookies.
 Both are types of sugar cookies are made with flour, sugar, butter or oil, and sometimes eggs.
 However, sugar cookies are rolled in sugar.

 Snickerdoodles are rolled in a combination of sugar and cinnamon.
 Yep, that’s the difference – cinnamon!